The adoption process

 2. Expression of Interest for inclusion in adoption programs - local or intercountry

 The Adoption information package includes the information booklet ‘Considering adoption’ and an expression of interest (EOI) form.
-When you have read ‘Considering adoption’, you may wish to complete the EOI form and return it to FACS.
+When you have read ‘Considering adoption’, you may wish to complete the EOI form and return it to DCJ.

 Your EOI will be screened to see if it is likely that you meet the criteria for adoptive parents.